 Research Ethics Convenor for the School of Geography, Politics and Sociology

-Research ethics Committee Member: Faculty of Medical Sciences.
+Research Ethics Committee Member: Faculty of Medical Sciences and Faculty of Science Agriculture and Engineering

 PhD Bioethics (Manchester)